Orange168/sourcegraph-sublime/README.md

 ## Godefinfo

 Sourcegraph for Sublime should automatically install `godefinfo` when it loads your settings.
-However, if you still receive error message about `godefinfo` installation, you can install it manually by running the following command:
+If you still receive an error message about `godefinfo` installation, you can install it manually by running the following command:

 ```shell
 go get -u github.com/sqs/godefinfo